skellis46/slipbox/two women dancing.md

 What is the "new" behaviour here?
 Anything to do with screendance?
 It's not new behaviour as such, and yet it's entirely new.
 Both new and old.
 Is there anything new in what I saw?
 It isn't the dancing; it isn't recording devices; it likely isn't even the social networking software I imagine they'll use to share their dancing afterwards.
 It certainly isn't two friends playing.

 >The particular tone of the sage’s skepticism is ironic, and the sage is in some essential sense an ironist, but his irony is always directed primarily toward himself.
-Indeed, this is precisely why people should seek him out to govern them: His primary qualification for office is the gently humorous attitude he takes toward himself, which then extends outward toward our technological “enframing” of the world. [@jacobs-2021-tech p.40]
+Indeed, this is precisely why people should seek him out to govern them: His primary qualification for office is the gently humorous attitude he takes toward himself, which then extends outward toward our technological "enframing" of the world. [@jacobs-2021-tech p.40]

 - thinking here of the tone of my voice in this writing.
 What would it be like to smile at the tech and ignore it in this case?
 To write a section dealing with the mess of nature/stewardly care, but then to ask the reader to ignore it.
 That that section is a version of myself that is more troubling, less important.
 Worth ignoring, or perhaps, at best, just smiling at.
 Can I mock the tech?